Scheduling & Rollouts

 The timezone is set to the DevCycle user's timezone.

-Rollouts
+Rollouts & Rollbacks

 Gradual Rollouts

-To gradually rollout a feature, select a start percentage that's lower than the end percentage, and an end date that's later than the start date.
+To gradually rollout a Feature, select a start percentage that's lower than the end percentage, and an end date that's later than the start date.

-To gradually rollback a feature, select an end percentage that is lower than your start percentage, and an end date that's later than the start date.
+To gradually rollback a Feature, select an end percentage that is lower than your start percentage, and an end date that's later than the start date.

-To instantly rollout or rollback a feature to a specfic percentage of users at once, select the same start and end percentage, and the same start and end date.
+To instantly rollout or rollback a Feature to a specific percentage of users at once, select the same start and end percentage, and the same start and end date.
 The dates chosen can be in the past.

 Multi-Step Rollouts

-This rollout option allows you to setup a stepped or phased rollout for your Feature.
+This rollout option allows you to setup a stepped or phased rollout or rollback for your Feature.
 For example, you can use the Multi-Step rollout functionality to setup a rollout schedule with certain percentage milestones, e.g. rollout to 25% of users on X date, rollout to 50% of users at Y date, and then gradually rollout to the rest of users (100%) by Z date.

 To set up a Multi-Step Rollout in your Targeting Rule, open the "Schedule" dropdown and select "Multi-step Rollout".